dyno-might/dyno-might.github.io/_posts/2022-02-14-internet-writing.md

 Part of me feels like this is wrong, that it's disingenuous to tune writing to make people have the reaction you want them to have.
 After all, I could be wrong, in which case it's better if my wrongness is more obvious.

 Maybe there's a slippery slope here, but I think most people operate very close to the top of that hill.
-The goal of writing is to communicate, and it's silly to ignore the effects your writing has on the actual people who read it.
+The goal of writing is to communicate, and it's silly to ignore the effects it has on the actual people who read it.

 So my advice is this: When you hear criticism, you need to guess if people even looked at the post.
 If they did, *some* negative reactions are inevitable.
 But if you repeatedly hear the same complaint, you should have a strong presumption that there is a problem, though it might be very different from the problem people state.